George Low, Early Head Pro

 Golf grew rapidly during the late 1800s and early 1900s.
 Then, as now, the players owned the game.
 It was, however, the club professionals who facilitated and made the game’s growth happen.
 Most importantly, they taught the new enthusiasts how to play.
 They designed many new golf courses, an amazing number of which are still among the top rated a century later.
 They manufactured the golf clubs.
 Importantly, they arranged and played in the large numbers of exhibition matches that were of great interest to golfers and also presented the game to the public at large.

 George Low and the Tillinghast Years (Part Two)

 The BN continues its series of excerpts from the Dick Brown article on George Low.
 This section addresses Low during the years that A.W.
-Tillinghast was at Baltusrol developing the “Dual Courses,” today’s Lower and Upper, and the relationship between the head pro/club maker and the designer.
+Tillinghast was at Baltusrol developing the “Dual Courses,” today’s Lower and Upper, and the relationship between the Head Professional/club maker and the designer.